tjohann/mydriver/README.md

 The i2c-gpio driver (simple)
 ----------------------------

-Simple driver to demonstrate the usage of a PCF8574 controlled via I2C (no IRQ).
+Simple (write) driver to demonstrate the usage of a PCF8574 controlled via I2C (no IRQ).
+The examples uses the led line of the userspace example below.

+The first byte of a write syscall defines which pins to write, the others will be ignored (simple byte AND operation).

 Used hardware: Bananapi-M1

 Feartures:

 	Control apdapter and addr via ioctl
-	Configure input/output via ioctl
-	Read/write all pins (8 bit)
+	Pin configuration via first byte of write

 State: started